andrewdalpino/NoPE-GPT/README.md

 python train.py
 ```

+> Note that it will take a while to download and preprocess the dataset the first time that the training script is run.

-If you have a larger system you can increase the training load by increasing the `batch_size` at runtime.
+If you have a larger system you can increase the training load by increasing the capacity of the network and `batch_size` at runtime.

 ```
-python train.py --batch_size=8
+python train.py --embedding_dimensions=1024 --num_hidden_layers=24 --batch_size=8
 ```

-To distribute the training workload over a cluster or multiple cluster nodes, use PyTorch's [torchrun](https://pytorch.org/docs/stable/elastic/run.html) extension to launch a distributed data parallel session.
-When training in data-parallel mode it's important that the `gradient_accumulation_steps` divides evenly into the world size for maximum performance.
-For example, if we have an 8 GPU cluster, we could perform 32 gradient accumulation steps in exactly 4 passes over the network.
+To distribute the training workload over a cluster of GPUs or multiple cluster nodes, use PyTorch's [torchrun](https://pytorch.org/docs/stable/elastic/run.html) extension to launch a distributed data parallel session.

 ```
 torchrun train.py --batch_size=16 --gradient_accumulation_steps=32
 ```

+> Note that when training in data-parallel mode it's important that the `gradient_accumulation_steps` divides evenly into the world size for maximum performance.
+For example, if we have an 8 GPU cluster, we could perform 32 gradient accumulation steps in exactly 4 passes over the network.

 After training, you can generate text from the model by running the `generate.py` script from the commandline with a prompt.

 ```
-python generate.py --prompt="When something is important enough, you should do it even if the odds are not in your favor."
+python generate.py --prompt="When something is important enough"
 ```

 ### Training Parameters